-When we think of the financial services, we don’t exactly think of innovative, exciting and creative marketing campaigns.
+When we think of Digital marketing for financial services, we don’t exactly think of innovative, exciting and creative marketing campaigns.
 It’s not exactly a sector that’s known for its dynamic marketing image!
 And that’s to be expected.
 Internal cultural or external regulatory barriers often get in the way of pushing the creative boundaries for insurance providers, global banks and loan and credit card specialists.

 But when they do it, it can be really impactful.
 We love seeing an industry that has so often been unfairly characterised as stodgy, straitlaced or unresponsive demand attention with some powerful disruptive financial services marketing.

 If you haven’t heard of Monzo lately, where have you been?
 They’ve made a name for themselves as one of the UK’s most admired ‘challenger’ banks of recent times for it’s grassroots-orientated marketing approach.

 Monzo have only been around since 2015 and welcomed their millionth customer just three years later – a pretty incredible feat when you think about how vital trust and reputation is in the financial services sector.
 To build this kind of network in just three years is seriously impressive.
 There’s no question that much of this digital mobile-only bank’s success can be attributed to the inclusive ethos it has nurtured from the outset.

 Monzo work with a democratic culture that encourages users to provide feedback and suggestions on the product – a great way to connect and build a relationship with customers which is another very, very important piece of the puzzle when it comes to success in the financial sector.
 The brands loyal ‘Monzonauts’ even devised a new name when the original name Mondo was subject to a trademark challenge from another business.